As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Today Paraíba tourmaline, together with tanzanite, is the crown of any mineral and gems collection.
 One-of-a-kind color makes it highly desirable among colored stones.

-What do you imagine when you hear about the discovery of a brand new and previously unknown gemstone?
-Some of your thoughts might go to the gravels of a stream or river flowing in a distant mountain range or some exotic jungles.
+What do you imagine when you hear about the discovery of a brand-new and previously unknown gemstone?
+Some of your thoughts might go to the gravel of a stream or river flowing in a distant mountain range or some exotic jungles.